-Auckland Things to Do
+Things to Do in Auckland (on the cheap)

 Many people are surprised to find out just how much there is to do in Auckland, from bungy jumps, to skydiving, kayaking to jetboating and sailing to climbing volcanoes.
 Many of the activities on offer will cost you a few dollars but I can honestly say that most of them are well worth the cash so work out what you want to do and put some aside (Personally I recommend Skydiving, bungy jumping and the skyjump – hmm, bit of a theme there isn’t there!?)
 But if you’re looking for some free or cheap things to do in Auckland then there are plenty of things to choose from:

-Mission Bay – If you like walking then walking along the seafront to Mission Bay from the CBD is a really nice option.
+If you like walking then walking along the seafront to Mission Bay from the CBD is a really nice option.
 Not only do you get spectacular views all the way, but when you arrive you are rewarded with a lovely beach and can have a dip in the sea to cool off.
 If walking isn’t your thing then catch the bus, it’ll cost you about $4.50 one way if you pay by cash, however if you’re in town for a while buy an AT HOP card and it’ll cost you $3.10 one way.

-Mt Eden – Mount Eden is a relatively easy volcano to get to and climb in Auckland.
+Mount Eden is a relatively easy volcano to get to and climb in Auckland.
 Again you could walk there, but if you’re feeling lazy catch the bus, climb to the top and enjoy amazing views of the whole of Auckland.
 On a clear day you’ll be surprised at just how much you can see.

-Auckland Skytower – If you have a backpacker card then you can get into the Skytower for $20.
+If you have a backpacker card then you can get into the Skytower for $20.
 The view from the top is pretty amazing, of course for a bit more cash you can also jump off it!

-Parnell Rose Gardens – Feeling romantic but don’t have much cash to treat your other half?
+Feeling romantic but don’t have much cash to treat your other half?
 Head to Parnell Rose Gardens which is much larger than you think it is.
 In addition to the rose garden itself there’s a huge park to enjoy and even a small beach.
 Head a bit further past the beach and you’ll find an amazing outdoor swimming pool (which you will have to pay to get into).

-Auckland Museum – Personally I love going to museums, it’s a good way to find out more about the country you’re visiting and Auckland Museum is a great one!
+Personally I love going to museums, it’s a good way to find out more about the country you’re visiting and Auckland Museum is a great one!
 Entry will cost you about $25 but is worth it, however if you’re an Auckland resident you can get in free, so maybe wait until you’ve found somewhere to live and have proof of address.

-Devonport – talking of ferry rides you can also catch a ferry to Devonport from Auckland CBD (return tickets cost about $12).
+Talking of ferry rides you can also catch a ferry to Devonport from Auckland CBD (return tickets cost about $12).
 Devonport is a really cute little place to spend a morning or afternoon.
 While there you can visit the fortifications on North head; from the pier walk to the right along the coastline to north head and up to the top, you’ll need to have a torch if you’re going through the tunnels.
-Or if you want to really make the most of your money then buy a ticket for the Auckland Harbour Cruise which is a 1-1.5 hour cruise that will show you the Waitemata harbour, give you a commentary on Aucklands landmarks and includes a free return ticket to Devonport, you even get a brief stop at Rangitoto Island (pictured below) and morning or afternoon tea (hot drink and a muffin).
+Or if you want to really make the most of your money then buy a ticket for the Auckland Harbour Cruise which is a 1-1.5 hour cruise that will show you the Waitemata harbour, give you a commentary on Aucklands landmarks and includes a free return ticket to Devonport, you even get a brief stop at Rangitoto Island and morning or afternoon tea (hot drink and a muffin).
 All for just $42 for adults.

 We haven’t even scratched the surface of all the cheap or free things to do in Auckland but hope we’ve given you a few ideas.
 When you’ve spent the day doing fun stuff and seeing the city then you might be wondering where to go to eat or drink that won’t cost you an arm and a leg!
 Don’t worry, we have a few ideas for you…

-There are some good markets in Auckland where you can find good quality locally grown produce, they aren’t always cheaper than the supermarket but worth checking out nevertheless.
+There are some good markets in Auckland where you can find good quality locally grown produce, they aren’t always cheaper than the supermarket but are worth checking out nevertheless.
 If you do fancy a night out or want to eat out for lunch then your first port of call is to speak to the staff at your hostel for their tips.
 Local take-aways, restaurants and cafes often have specials and the staff generally know where to find cheap food locally because this is where they get their lunch too.

 Going out with your new backpacker friends is top of the list for many visitors to Auckland, and we’re lucky here in that we have lots of great bars in the city.
 Many of them are expensive though so it helps to know where to head for a few cheap beers.

 You might be on holiday but everyone likes to watch a movie now and then don’t they?
 But going to the cinema can be expensive… If you want to see the latest blockbusters then head to the cinemas on a Tuesday when it’s generally cheaper than going on any other day of the week.
-(For example, at todays prices go to the cinema on a Tuesday and it will cost you $12.50 to see the latest movies, go any other day of the week and it’ll cost you $18.50!)
+(For example, at todays prices go to the cinema on a Tuesday and it will cost you $13 to see the latest movies, go any other day of the week and it’ll cost you $18.50!)